tbellembois/gochimitheque/README.md

 ## Web browser compatibility

-Chimithèque may NOT work with Microsoft Edge.
+Chimithèque does NOT work with Microsoft Edge.
-It was tested successfully with Firefox and Chrome/Chromium.
+It was tested successfully with Firefox/Brave.

 # Links